cloudogu/k8s-ecosystem/docs/operations/configuring_main_and_worker_nodes_en.md

 }
 ```

-Each node gets an entry to this file.
-The identifier is chosen based on the hostname of the node, e.g., our main node
+Each node gets an entry in this file.
+The identifier is chosen based on the host name of the node, e.g., our main node
-has the hostname `ces-main` and our worker node has the hostname `ces-worker-0`.
-The nodes use their hostname to
+has the host name `ces-main` and our worker node has the host name `ces-worker-0`.
+The nodes use their host name to
 retrieve the configuration relevant for them.

 ## Configuration Options